-Industrial space demand is very closely correlated to Gross Domestic Product (GDP) growth.
-Despite ten years of unprecedented monetary stimulus, real annual GDP growth averaged less than 2.0% over this period.
-Economic growth has been strong this past year further increasing demand for industrial space.
-The most significant demand driver for modern industrial real estate continues to be ecommerce.
-Every year since the turn of the century, the percentage of goods purchased on-line has increased at an average 16% annual growth rate.
-Today, excluding food, fuel, and autos, approximately 19% of total retail sales have migrated from traditional store sales to on-line sales and we expect this growth in market share to continue.
+Our portfolio of modern, net-leased industrial properties, continues to provide shareholders with reliable and predictable income streams.
 We expect these favorable trends for the industrial real estate sector to be a leading demand driver for the foreseeable future, as consumers continue to embrace the added efficiencies of on-line consumption.
 The strong financial position of our tenants, together with the long duration of our leases, provides for high quality, reliable income streams throughout the business cycle.

-We intend to continue to increase our real estate investments in fiscal 2020 and 2021 through acquisitions and expansions of our properties.
-The growth of the real estate portfolio depends on the availability of suitable properties which meet our investment criteria and appropriate financing.
+We intend to continue to increase our real estate investments in fiscal 2021 and 2022 through acquisitions and expansions of our properties.
+The growth of our real estate portfolio depends on the availability of suitable properties which meet our investment criteria and appropriate financing.
 Competition in the market areas in which we operate is significant and affects acquisitions, occupancy levels, rental rates and operating expenses of certain properties.